bil-ali/roadmap_journey/sprints/00_pre-linux-os-basics/ostep-prereqs.md

 #### **Swap &mdash; The Memory Safety Net**

-**Swap** is disk space used a extension of physical RAM.
+**Swap** is disk space used as an extension of physical RAM.
 It's where evicted pages get stored when there's no room in physical memory.

 **Swap Operations**
 ##### **Swapping Out (Page Eviction)**